18 Jul Product Donations: What Top Brands Give to Good360

 The vast majority of our donations are new and unused items, ensuring that you are receiving high-quality products to use in your programs.

 These products come from brands that you already know and love.
-They include furniture from Pottery Barn and RH (Restoration Hardware), housewares from Bed Bath & Beyond, building supplies from Home Depot, mattresses from Tempur-Sealy, toys from Hasbro, and shoes from Nike.
+They include furniture from Pottery Barn and RH (Restoration Hardware), housewares from Bed Bath & Beyond, sports equipment, apparel from Gap, Inc., mattresses from Tempur Sealy, and toys from Mattel and Hasbro.

 Qualifying nonprofits can obtain these donations in several ways:

-- Through our online catalog, where you can find products in various categories.
+- Through our online catalog, where you can request cases or pallets of products shipped right to your nonprofit.

-- Through our Truckload Program, which allow nonprofits to receive semi-truckloads of product sent directly from our corporate partners.
-For more information on this program, please watch this online webinar.
+- Through our Direct Truckload Program, which allows nonprofits to receive semi-trucks worth of product at one time, sent directly from our corporate partners.

 Why companies donate to Good360